-The best smartwatches can do more than let you know if you're getting a call or text message on your wrist.
-They're everything in one: a fitness tracker, a wallet and in some cases, it can act as a phone, even if your smartphone is nowhere nearby.
+The best smartwatches do more than let you know if you're getting a call or text message on your wrist.
+They're everything in one: a fitness tracker for getting healthier, a digital wallet and in some cases, it can act as a phone, even if your smartphone is nowhere nearby.

-Smartwatches have gone beyond fitness tracking, and now have health features that can save your life with elevated heart rate alerts and automatically connect you to emergency services if you fall.
+Smartwatches have gone beyond fitness tracking, and now have health features that can save your life.
+They can detect elevated heart rate alerts and automatically connect you to emergency services if you fall.
 Electrocardiogram (ECG) and blood oxygen (SpO2) readings are perks of certain premium models, too.
 The former detects signs of atrial fibrillation, while the latter is a good indicator of respiratory health.

 - Check out our roundup of the best cheap smartwatches

-- Apple Watch Series 5 vs. Apple Watch 3: What should you buy?
+- Apple Watch Series 6 vs. Apple Watch SE : What should you buy?

 But the best smartwatches do all these things better than others.
 Some have huge numbers of apps you can download, and some have batteries that will barely last a day, while others can go nearly a week on a charge.
 And of course there's style: The best smartwatches can be customized, from their straps to their faces, to best fit with your personality.